What is PAWS all about?

 What do I do if I cannot keep my dog that I adopted from PAWS?

 As with most rescue organizations, we require that you contact PAWS before giving away, transferring ownership, or otherwise surrendering your dog.
-We know our adopters will make every reasonable effort to resolve any issue that would prevent them from keeping their commitment to be their dog’s trusted guardian for life.
+We know our adopters will make every reasonable effort to resolve any issue that would prevent them from keeping their commitment to be their dog’s trusted owner for life.
 Should an unresolvable personal issue arise, or should your dog develop an extreme behavior that could not be resolved after working with a behavior professional we recommended, we will do everything we can to assist you in doing what’s best for your dog.

 Why foster a dog with PAWS?